Heera773/Operationalizing_ML/README.md

 **Pipeline Run-Widget:**

 From the given codes in the starter_files from the local system in VM, 'pipeline-run' was created during the initialization of our pipeline creation in the previous steps.
 We then call the 'publish_pipeline' function which will help us to publish the desired pipeline.
 The 'publish_pipeline.endpoint' will help us acquire the REST API connection.
-If it works well, the HTTP POST request will interact with the pipeline successfully.
+If it works well after running a few cells of codes provided in the starter files notebook, the HTTP POST request will interact with the pipeline successfully.

 ![alt text](https://github.com/Heera773/Operationalizing_ML/blob/main/run-details-widget.PNG)

 ### Use a REST endpoint to interact with a Pipeline